McAllen Construction Pre-Treatment Services

 Why Pre-Treatment Beats Retrofitting Every Time

 Warranty Eligibility: Most comprehensive termite warranties require pre-treatment documentation as a starting point.
 Without it, your coverage options are limited or nonexistent.
-Start with pre-treatment and you can get full warranty protection.

 What Builders and Contractors Need to Know

-We Work with Your Schedule: Give us 24-48 hours notice and we’ll coordinate treatment timing to fit your construction schedule without causing delays.
-We understand you’re juggling subcontractors, inspections, and deadlines—we work around that.
+We Work with Your Schedule: Give us 24–48 hours notice and we’ll coordinate treatment timing to fit your construction schedule without causing delays.
+We understand you’re juggling subcontractors, inspections, and deadlines — we work around that.

 Weather Matters: Soil treatment needs dry conditions.
 If rain hits within 24 hours of treatment, it can wash product away before it bonds with soil.
 We monitor weather forecasts and will reschedule if conditions aren’t right.
-Better to wait a day than compromise treatment effectiveness.
+Better to wait a day than compromise effectiveness.

 Site Needs to Be Ready: We need clear access to treatment areas.
 Excavation should be complete, forms in place for slab pours, and work areas ready for application.
-If the site’s not ready, we can’t treat effectively.

 What Homeowners Gain from Pre-Treatment

 Warranty Protection from Day One: Pre-treatment documentation lets you activate comprehensive termite warranties that provide ongoing inspections, retreatment if needed, and sometimes even damage repair coverage.
-Without pre-treatment, you can’t get these warranties.

 Actual Peace of Mind: You’re not lying awake wondering if termites are eating your brand new home.
 The protection is working 24/7 from the moment you move in.